Sami Landri: Early life and career

 The drag persona Sami Landri went viral on social media, propelling Landry to broader recognition.
 Some of Sami’s videos have garnered millions of views and attracted hundreds of thousands of followers on TikTok.
 The character has been described as “a trashy alter ego straight out of the 2000s — low-rise jeans, crop top, large bust, and lips lined in dark pencil,” known for his “spicy humour.”

 On March 16, 2023, Sami Landri appeared on the TV show Infoman.
 Landry continues to perform in drag shows across Montreal, as well as elsewhere in Quebec, in Acadia, Ontario, and Europe.

 Landry has also expressed an interest in creating music in Chiac.
 Sami's debut single, "Mon sac Tbk", was released in fall 2022.
 The lighthearted song humorously celebrates a drag queen’s essential accessory—the handbag—while addressing themes of homophobia.

-Landry later signed with the production agency Lol lol lol.
+Landry later signed with the production agency LOL LOL LOL.

 In 2024, Sami Landri and Chiquita Mére (played by Xénia Gould) created a web series titled Helpez-moi, which continued into 2025.
 Sami also began touring with a live show called Sami Party, featuring performances by Xénia Gould.

 In July 2025, Landri appeared as a guest on the television special One Night Out with Alan Cumming, which was filmed during the Just for Laughs Festival in Montreal.
-The special is scheduled to premiere in 2026 on the CTV Comedy Channel and Crave.
+The special premiered on February 26, 2026 on the CTV Comedy Channel and Crave.
 In September that same year, she was a co-host of Drag! d’la tête aux pieds on TFO alongside drag queen Barbada de Barbades.
 On October 23, Landri was revealed as a contestant on the sixth season of Canada's Drag Race.
 The same month she was a featured artist in "Futur", a song on Robert Robert's album Boost.

+On June 11, 2026, it was revealed that Landri will compete in the premiere season of Canada's Drag Race All Stars.
+She placed 3rd on the show.

 Personal life

 Landry is queer.
-In 2023, he and his artistic collaborator, Xénia Gould, broke up, but they remain best friends; Landry is currently in a relationship.
+In 2023, he and his artistic collaborator, Xénia Gould, broke up, but they remain best friends.
+Landri is currently in a relationship.